What does 'Transcribing' mean?

 Transcribing is a subject in its own right because there are different forms and guidelines to make the right transcript for the right application and because it is a time-consuming process.

-What forms of transcription exist?
+What types of transcription are there?

-Safe words: Euhms and aahs
+Interjections: Euhms and aahs

-Stutter: "It's mainly about the the the region in Brabant."
+Stutters: "It's mainly about the the the region in Brabant."

-Demolished words: 'We will be back to the municipal meeting next wee-, what is the name?
+Interrupted words: 'We will be back to the municipal meeting next wee-, what is the name?
 City council meeting together '

-Spoken language:' Here we are all together '
+Colloquial language:' Here we are all together '

 When is it important to transcribe literally?